Wife accused of dismembering man's body, collecting benefits - KESQ

 Wife accused of dismembering man’s body, collecting benefits

 LAS VEGAS (AP) — A 69-year-old Las Vegas woman is accused of defrauding the Social Security Administration of over $120,000 after she allegedly dismembered her dead husband’s body and threw his remains in the trash.
-A criminal complaint alleges Nancy Shedleski continued to deposit her husband’s retirement benefits after his death in 2015.
-The complaint says Social Security officials did not know anything was wrong until they were tipped in in 2019 that the husband had disappeared.
+A criminal complaint alleges Nancy Shedleski continued to deposit her husband’s retirement benefits after his 2015 death.
+The complaint says Social Security officials didn’t know anything was wrong until they received a tip in 2019 that the husband had disappeared.
 The complaint charged Shedleski with theft of government money.
-There was no indication what caused the husband’s death.
-Shedleski’s defense lawyer did not respond to a request for comment on behalf of her client.
+There was no indication of what caused the husband’s death.
+Shedleski’s lawyer didn’t respond to a request for comment on her client’s behalf.